vechain/connex/docs/api.md

 ```

 #### Contract Method
+`

-Given the ABI of a contract, we can create a `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to a clause that is ready to sign.
+Given the ABI of a contract, a `Thor.Method` object can be created to simulate a contract all without altering the contract state as well as pack a method with arguments to a clause that is ready to be signed.

 **Parameters**